alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 Several parameters were turned to check whether it provides the possibility to improve the training.
 Most of them were tuned fine out of the lecture, but some (for example the epoche size) are doing huge improvements.

 ### Test a Model on New Images

 #### Acquiring New Images

-Here are 8 German traffic signs that I found on the web: Folder test_images
+[Here](test_images) are 8 German traffic signs that I found on the web.

 These images consists of synthetical images and real images, just to test both.
 But no correlation between real image and wrong classification could be found.

 #### Performance on New Images

-The detailed results of the classification can be found in the html file, but the accuracy of the total classification of the test images from the internet was 0.625.
+Detailled results of the classification can be found in the html file.
+The accuracy of the total classification of the test images from the internet was 0.625.

 #### Model Certainty - Softmax Probabilities